SawanRana/calendarApp/README.md

 # calenderApp
-Todo list app using calendar.
+Todo list app using calendar and use of core data
-Use of core data.